styled-components/webstorm-styled-components/README.md

 # Limitations
 - The plugin only works with the JetBrains IDEs version 2017.2 or above.
-- It is not yet available on [JetBrains Plugin Repository](https://plugins.jetbrains.com/).
-When installing the plugin from disk, you won't get update notifications for it.
 - Semicolons at the end on the line should be outside the string, e.g. `color: ${props => props.primary ? 'white' : 'palevioletred'};`

 # Contributing to the plugin